-6 years ago today, While She Sleeps' full length debut 'This Is The Six' was released.
-An album of intensity and sentimentality, RS scribe Jack Rogers looks back on why it continues to be so utterly vital.
+Eight years ago today, While She Sleeps' debut full-length 'This Is The Six' was released.
+An album of intensity and sentimentality, this is why it continues to be so utterly vital.

 While She Sleeps have always been a very special band.
-Blurring the lines between fan and artist in a way that no other band had even attempred and creating a community that was more like a family, the Sheffield quintet are now one of the finest heavy exports that the UK to offer.
+Blurring the lines between fan and artist in ways that no one else had even attempted and creating a community that was more like a family, the Sheffield quintet are now one of the finest heavy exports that the UK to offer.
 Yet back in 2012 no-one was prepared for what they were about to release.
 On August 13, everything changed forever.

 They needed to release something like 'This Is The Six'.

 Though more than anything, it all boils down to the title track.
 An anthem for the ages.
 A battle hymn for those willing to fight.
-4 minutes and 44 seconds of blood and ink and sweat and tears.
-It's a song that through its unrelenting brutality sums up everything that While She Sleeps stands for.
+4 minutes and 44 seconds of blood and sweat and ink and tears.
+It's a song that through its unrelenting brutality sums up everything that While She Sleeps stand for.

 Ultimately, 'This Is The Six' represented a movement.
 A revolution.
 A feeling that together we can achieve anything.
 This song and this record was more than just music.
-This represented a connection that runs much deeper than lyrics and riffs and drums and basslines.
+This represented a connection that runs much deeper than lyrics and riffs and drums and bass.
 This represented the very reason that we are alive.
-The thing that makes us want to love and to live and to laugh and to cry and learn.
-It's the very thing that makes us want to get up in the morning and do everything we can to make the most of the time we had.
-This was bigger than the band and the people who were listening.
+The thing that makes us want to love and live and laugh and cry and learn.
+It's the very thing that makes us want to get up in the morning and do everything we can to make the most of the time we have.
+This was bigger than the band and the people who were listening to them.
 It was bigger than reviews and features in magazines and chart positions and sold out shows.
 It was something that people wanted printed on their skin for life.
-It was something that peope wanted to live their lives by.
+It was something that people wanted to live their lives by.

-How many bands can say that they created something that intensely human with their first full length?
+How many bands can say that they created something that intensely human on their first proper attempt?

-6 years on and While She Sleeps are bigger than they have ever been, yet the message that they delivered through 'This Is The Six' still rings true in everything they do.
-Their community has bloated in size and it's all because of the family based ethos that their debut album layed out.
+Eight years on and While She Sleeps are bigger than they have ever been, yet the message that they delivered through 'This Is The Six' still rings true in everything they do.
+Their community has bloated in size and it's all because of the family-based ethos that their debut album layed out.

 Many bands have tried to replicate the album's sentiment but fallen flat.
-Many bands have tried to encapsulate the album's sheer brutality but fallen flat.
-Sleeps forged a record that brought together people from every single walk of life and influenced them to live life to its fullest, because you never know when it's going to end.
-They forged a record that taught people about the importance of family in a way that hadn't been represented in metalcore before.
-Put your ear to the ground and the reverberations of 'This Is The Six' can still be heard and will continue for many more years to come.
+Many bands have tried to encapsulate the album's sheer brutality but totally missed the mark.
+But put your ear to the ground and the reverberations of 'This Is The Six' can still be heard and will continue for many more years to come.

 We will continue to put our strength in numbers.